accunettech/media-stack/README.md

         - If using usenet, set priority low and set torrent indexers high

   SABnzbd: http://{docker-host}:8081/
-        - Setup Downloader with API key (from sabnzbd setup) in Sanarr and Radarr if Usenet will be used
+        - Setup Downloader with API key (Settings > Servers > Add Server) if Usenet will be used

 PERFORMANCE NOTES: